SorobanOps-Network/.github/profile/README.md

 ## Contributing & Wave Programs
 SorobanOps Network is fully open-source and built to power public developer tooling infrastructure.
 We organize our engineering sprint issues around strict difficulty bounds to make onboarding intuitive.

 * Want to contribute?
-Look for active issues tagged with drips-wave and pick a task mapped to your skillset.
+Look for active issues and pick a task mapped to your skillset.

 * Guidelines: Review our global **CONTRIBUTING**.md and CODE_OF_CONDUCT.md policies before pushing branches.